elastic-coders/flipside-platform-test/README.md

 Developer automation is managed by Docker.

 Single-machine setup that includes:
-- salt master & minion
+- saltstack in standalone mode (no master & minion)
 - frontend nginx web server
 - memcache server
 - log rotation